Are Whitepaper Claims Reflected in Market Structure? A Contamination-Aware Pipeline and a Power-Limited Null: Extended Discussion

-\begin{itemize} \item \textbf{Small sample size ($n = 37$) is a critical constraint.} With only 37 common entities, statistical power is limited to detecting strong alignment ($\phi \geq 0.70$); we cannot reliably distinguish weak alignment from no alignment.
-While our expanded corpus (38 whitepapers, 37 common entities) substantially improves over prior work, expanding to 50+ projects would enable both adequate power for moderate effects and subsample analysis by sector. \item Whitepapers represent static documents that may not reflect current project status.
-Dynamic narrative analysis (social media, forum posts, governance proposals) may capture narrative evolution. \item Our functional taxonomy, while motivated by literature, remains somewhat arbitrary.
-Alternative taxonomies may reveal alignment in different dimensions. \item Two years of data may be insufficient to capture long-term alignment dynamics. \item Zero-shot classifiers trained on general-domain NLI corpora exhibit domain shift when applied to specialized cryptocurrency discourse \citep{gururangan2020dont}.
-While BART-MNLI captures broad semantic categories, crypto-specific terminology (``sharding,'' ``AMM,'' ``tokenomics'') may not receive accurate treatment.
-Beyond acknowledging this limitation, we interpret it as a substantive methodological finding: the ``Semantic Gap'' between general-purpose NLP and crypto-native discourse represents a measurement challenge that future researchers must address.
-This finding carries practical implications: off-the-shelf LLMs should not be deployed for cryptocurrency auditing or regulatory classification without domain adaptation via continued pretraining on cryptocurrency corpora. \item Single exchange (Binance) data may not represent broader market dynamics. \end{itemize}
+Beyond the three binding limitations in Section~\ref{sec:discussion}, several further caveats qualify these findings: \begin{itemize} \item Whitepapers represent static documents that may not reflect current project status.
+Dynamic narrative analysis (social media, forum posts, governance proposals) may capture narrative evolution. \item Our functional taxonomy is author-constructed (Appendix~\ref{sapp:nlp})---the two classical monetary functions plus eight recurring blockchain use-cases---rather than validated against an external standard; alternative partitions may reveal alignment in dimensions this one does not resolve. \item Two years of data may be insufficient to capture long-term alignment dynamics. \item Zero-shot classifiers trained on general-domain NLI corpora exhibit domain shift when applied to specialised cryptocurrency discourse \citep{gururangan2020dont}.
+Crypto-specific terminology (``sharding,'' ``AMM,'' ``tokenomics'') may not receive accurate treatment.
+We interpret this ``Semantic Gap'' between general-purpose NLP and crypto-native discourse as a substantive measurement challenge: off-the-shelf LLMs should not be deployed for cryptocurrency auditing or regulatory classification without domain adaptation via continued pretraining on cryptocurrency corpora. \item Single data provider (Binance) exchange prices may not represent venue-specific microstructure dynamics. \end{itemize}